skulpt/skulpt/moreiteration.rst

 The 3n + 1 Sequence
 -------------------

-Let's look at a simple sequence that has fascinated mathematicians for many years.
+As another example of indefinite iteration, let's look at a sequence that has fascinated mathematicians for many years.
-They still cannot answer even quite simple questions about it.

-The rule is to start from
-some given ``n``, and to generate the next term of the sequence from ``n``, either by halving ``n``, whenever ``n`` is even, or else by multiplying it by three and adding 1 .
+The rule  for creating the sequence is to start from some given ``n``, and to generate the next term of the sequence from ``n``, either by halving ``n``, whenever ``n`` is even, or else by multiplying it by three and adding 1 when it is odd.
 The sequence terminates when ``n`` reaches 1.

 This Python function captures that algorithm.
+Try running this program several times supplying different values for n.

 .. activecode:: ch07_indef1